 How Medicare recovers conditional payments

-The recovery contractor will gather information about any conditional payments Medicare made related to your pending settlement, judgment, or award.
-Once a settlement, judgment, or award is final, you or your representative should call the recovery contractor.
-The recovery contractor will get the final repayment amount (if any) on your case and issue a letter requesting repayment.
+The BCRC will gather information about any conditional payments Medicare made related to your pending settlement, judgment, award, or other payment.
+Once a settlement, judgment, award or other payment is final, you or your representative should call the BCRC.
+The BCRC will get the final repayment amount (if any) on your case and issue a letter requesting repayment.